elavoie/pull-stream-specification/README.md

 ### The number of requested values is greater than the size of the stream (R > N)

-The stream completes before the source aborts it, any subsequent abort has no effect.
+The stream completes before the module downstream aborts it, any subsequent abort has no effect.

 Concurrent requests (R > N) on a non-empty stream (N > 1):